KarimovEldar/KarimovEldar/README.md

 ### Hi there! 👋

-I'm **Eldar Karimov**, a 20-year-old student at Baku State University, interested in developing mobile applications using Kotlin.
+I'm **Eldar Karimov**, a 21-year-old student, interested in developing mobile applications using Kotlin.
 Currently, I am working on my Android development skills and exploring the endless possibilities of mobile technology.

 ## 🚀 Skills